Little Italy, London

-Little Italy, London (sometimes referred to as the Italian quarter) is an Italian ethnic enclave in London.
-Little Italy’s core historical borders are usually placed at Clerkenwell Road, Farringdon Road and Rosebery Avenue - the Saffron Hill area of Clerkenwell.
-Clerkenwell spans Camden Borough & Islington Borough.
-Saffron Hill & the Italian Church fall within the Camden side.
+Little Italy, London (sometimes referred to as the Italian quarter) was an Italian ethnic enclave in London.
+Little Italy's core historical borders are usually placed at Clerkenwell Road, Farringdon Road and Rosebery Avenue, comprising the Saffron Hill part of Clerkenwell.
+The Clerkenwell area spans Camden Borough and Islington boroughs.
+Saffron Hill and the Italian Church fall within the Camden side.